 NDEP will collect comments from stakeholders on ARC’s CMU 2, and 6 Fluid Management System (FMS) Ponds Draft Design Report.
 Stakeholder comments are due April 8th.
 NDEP will provide collated comments and direction to ARC regarding the Draft Design Report later in the month.
 This Report details the engineering plans and work required for OU-8 FMS pond construction, planned for later in 2019.

 ARC will submit a Draft Remedial Investigation (RI) Report for the evaporation ponds (OU-4a).

 ARC will perform the 2019 second quarter groundwater and domestic well monitoring sampling event.

-The Atlantic Richfield Company (ARC) will be submitting the final CMU 4 & 5 Fluid Management System (FMS) Ponds Remedial Design Report.
-ARC will also be submitting a draft CMU 4 & 5 FMS Ponds Remedial Action Monitoring Plan at that time.
+The Atlantic Richfield Company (ARC) will be submitting the final CMUs 4 & 5 Fluid Management System (FMS) Ponds Remedial Design Report.
+ARC will also submit a Draft CMUs 4 & 5 FMS Ponds Remedial Action Monitoring Plan at that time.